Working with containers and Azure Functions

 Replace <REGISTRY_NAME> with your Container Registry instance and <LOGIN_SERVER> with the login server name.

-At this point, you need to update the deployment to use the new image.
-The following example updates the function app to use the new image:
+At this point, you need to update an existing deployment to use the new image.
+You can update the function app to use the new image either by using the Azure CLI or in the Azure portal:

 az functionapp config container set --image <IMAGE_NAME> --registry-password <SECURE_PASSWORD>--registry-username <USER_NAME> --name <APP_NAME> --resource-group <RESOURCE_GROUP>